MarcelGarus/server/blog/timeless-gira-hack.md

 To be able to use it maliciously on other people's homes, a few preconditions need to be met:

 * The home needs to have a Gira HomeServer.
 We have a Gira HomeServer 4 and I don't have access to other models, so I can only confirm that the hack works on that particular model.
+* The Gira HomeServer needs vulnerable software.
+At least our HomeServer's software from 2017 to 2021 is vulnerable.
-* For the hack to succeed without having access to the network (e.g. without being logged into the home's WiFi), the HomeServer needs to be accessible from the internet.
-The company that set up our HomeServer conveniently also enabled port forwarding in our router, so that we can connect to the server while not being at home.
-They also registered our router at [giradns.com](https://giradns.com) so the app can find it even if its IP changes.
+* For the hack to succeed without having access to the local network (e.g. WiFi), the HomeServer needs to be accessible from the internet.
+The company that set up our HomeServer conveniently also enabled port forwarding in our router and registered it at [giradns.com](https://giradns.com), so that we can control devices while not being at home.
 By scanning the subdomains of `giradns.com`, you can get a list of Gira HomeServers reachable via the public internet.
 * As an additional step, you need the username to log in.
 Usually, usernames are less guarded than passwords, so I assume that many are the same as the subdomain or the family's names.
 I'm pretty certain that performing a [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack) using names would be highly effective.

 Once these criteria are met, you can control all devices in the home.
-That includes not only toggling lights, but also controlling more critical devices, like blinds, thermostats, and alarm systems.
+That includes not only toggling lights, but also controlling critical devices, like blinds, thermostats, and alarm systems.
 The fact that I can turn off our alarm system without knowing the password is frightening.

-To mitigate the risk, I turned off the port forwarding setup company enabled in our router settings.
+To mitigate the risk for us, I turned off the port forwarding in our router settings.
 Until the bug is fixed, having the HomeServer not being reachable from the public internet is a good idea.

 ## Communicating with Gira